How to Make Cheese Foam for Milk Tea

 Cheese foam always tastes amazing.

-The ideal cheese foam should have a medium peak, but still light and airy: if it’s too runny, the cream may dissolve in the drink (specially if it’s served warm), but if it’s too firm, it may be difficult to pour it.
+If your cheese foam is too runny, it may dissolve in the drink (specially if it’s served warm), but if it’s too firm, it may be difficult to pour it (and it doesn’t look so great in pictures).

 Common questions about cheese foam